orbitalsqwib/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
-* 2a.
+* 3a.
 The patient index is invalid.

-    * 2a1.
+    * 3a1.
 System shows an error message.

       Use case resumes at step 1.

-* 3a.
+* 3b.
 No patient index is provided.

-    * 3a1.
+    * 3b1.
 System shows an error message.

       Use case resumes at step 1.